top of page

 Prefers full sun and tolerates part shade.

-Basal leaves are on long stalks and up to 8” long, deeply divided into 3-7 lance-like lobes.
+Irregular-shaped basal leaves are on stalks up to 8” long and 5" wide, deeply divided into 3-7 narrow, toothed lobes.
 Upper leaves are smaller and often unlobed.
 Leaves are covered in short hairs.
-Rough and slightly ridged stem is unbranched except at the top.
+Leaves become smaller and stalkless as they ascend the rough stem, which is unbranched except at the top.

 Wildlife Value:

-A host plant for larvae of silvery checkerspot butterfly (pictured here with its caterpillars, which feed gregariously) and specialists sunflower and Epiblema iowana moths.
-Wasps, bees, beetles, flies, and butterflies also visit the flowers.
+Host plant for larvae of silvery checkerspot butterfly (pictured here with its caterpillars, which feed gregariously) and specialists sunflower, Epiblema iowana, and wavy-lined moths.
+Common bee pollinators include bumble, sweat, long-horned, and leafcutters.
+Wasps, beetles, flies, and butterflies such as Viceroy, monarch, azure, sulphur, crescent, and hairstreak also visit the flowers.
 Goldfinches eat the seeds.

 Medicinal, Edible, and Other Uses: